Vodka

 Since the 1890s, standard vodkas have been 40% alcohol by volume (ABV) (80 U.S. proof).
 The European Union has established a minimum alcohol content of 37.5% for vodka.
 Vodka in the United States must have a minimum alcohol content of 40%.

-Vodka is traditionally drunk "neat" (not mixed with water, ice, or other mixers), and it is often served freezer chilled in the vodka belt of Belarus, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Poland, Russia, Sweden, and Ukraine.
-It is also used in cocktails and mixed drinks, such as the vodka martini, Cosmopolitan, vodka tonic, screwdriver, greyhound, Black or White Russian, Moscow mule, Bloody Mary, and Caesar.
+Vodka is traditionally drunk "neat" (not mixed with water, ice, or other mixers), and it is often served freezer chilled in the so-called "vodka belt" of Belarus, Estonia, Finland, Iceland, Latvia, Lithuania, Norway, Poland, Russia, Sweden, and Ukraine.
+It is also used in cocktails and mixed drinks, such as the vodka martini, Cosmopolitan, vodka tonic, screwdriver, greyhound, Black or White Russian, Moscow mule, Bloody Mary, Caesar and Red Bull Vodka.

+Since 1960s, the unflavoured Swedish brännvin also came to be called vodka.

 Etymology

-The name vodka is a diminutive form of the Slavic word voda (water), interpreted as "little water": root vod- [water] + -k- (diminutive suffix, among other functions) + -a (ending of feminine gender).
+The word vodka is a diminutive of the Slavic word voda 'water' (literally, 'little water'): root vod- [water] + -k- (diminutive suffix, among other functions) + -a (ending of feminine gender).

-In English literature, the word vodka appeared in around the late 18th century.
-In a book of travels published in English in 1780 (presumably, a translation from German), Johann Gottlieb Georgi correctly explained that "kabak in the Russian language signifies a public house for the common people to drink vodka (a sort of brandy) in."
-William Tooke in 1799 glossed vodka as "rectified corn-spirits", using the traditional English sense of the word "corn" to refer to any grain, not just maize.
-In French, Théophile Gautier in 1800 glossed it as a "grain liquor" served with meals in Poland (eau-de-vie de grain).
+In English literature, the word vodka appeared around the late 18th century.
+In a book of travels published in English in 1780 (presumably, a translation from German), Johann Gottlieb Georgi correctly explained that "kabak in the Russian language signifies a public house for the common people to drink vodka (a sort of brandy) in".
+In 1799, William Tooke glossed vodka as "rectified corn-spirits", using the traditional English sense of the word corn to refer to any grain, not just maize.
+In 1800, the French poet Théophile Gautier glossed it as a "grain liquor" served with meals in Poland (eau-de-vie de grain).